shadowman-lab/Ansible-Config/SNOW/readme.md

 Once it loads, click the 3 dots in the top right and select "Copy Action"

 <img src="images/copy_action.png" alt="Copy Action" title="Copy Action" width="800" />

+Enter in a name and select Ansible Spoke as the Application in the box that opens.

 | Parameter | Value |
 |-----|-----|